Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals' Alcides Escobar is forced out at second by Detroit Tigers shortstop Dixon Machado before completing the double play on Whit Merrifield to end the third inning during Friday's baseball game on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Detroit Tigers' Grayson Greiner follows through on his first major league hit while making his major league debut at the plate in the third inning during Sunday's baseball game against the Kansas City Royals on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer